What each World Cup 2022 team needs to qualify for knockout stages

 Final standings

 After losing their opening game to Saudi Arabia, Argentina completed their turnaround in fortunes by beating Poland to top the group.
-The Poles, despite losing to the South Americans, snuck through to the knockouts in second place on goal difference.
-That came after Mexico could only beat Saudi Arabia 2-1, therefore having to settle for third place, with Saudi Arabia finishing bottom of Group C.
+Poland, despite losing to the South Americans, snuck through to the knockouts in second place on goal difference.
+That came after Mexico could only beat Saudi Arabia 2-1, therefore having to settle for third place, with Saudi Arabia finishing bottom.

 In Group D